DavidSilveraGabriel/DavidSilveraGabriel/README.md

 ## Hi there 👋

-"Welcome to my Github page!
-My name is David Gabriel Silvera, a self-taught Data Scientist with over two years of experience.
-I've had the opportunity to work in diverse areas such as neuroscience, computer vision, and education, where I developed projects ranging from an EEG classifier to control an arduino robot to an app that controls the mouse with the user's head and eye movements.
-Currently, I work as a tutor of data science, sharing my knowledge with others.
-With a passion for coding and a strong background in web development, database management, architecture, and data science, I am constantly seeking new challenges and opportunities to grow and improve.
-Feel free to connect with me, and check out my work and skills in the code section.
-Let's create something amazing together!"
+Welcome to my Github page!
+I'm David Gabriel Silvera, an adept Data Scientist with a rich journey spanning over two years.
+Within this time, I've immersed myself in a spectrum of domains including neuroscience, computer vision, and education, each fostering my expertise.
+My project portfolio encompasses diverse creations, ranging from an EEG classifier for Arduino-powered robotics to an ingenious application that manipulates the cursor via head and eye movements.

+My ongoing role as a data science tutor allows me to share and amplify my knowledge, a venture I deeply cherish.
+Marrying my coding fervor with a robust foundation in web development, database management, architecture, and data science, I am perpetually drawn to novel challenges that fuel my growth.

+Let's forge a connection and explore the remarkable synergy we can create.
+Don't hesitate to engage with me and delve into my accomplishments and proficiencies showcased in the code section below.

+Together, let's embark on a journey of innovation and excellence!

 ```python
 class David: